moby/moby/man/docker-inspect.1.md

 This displays all the information available in Docker for a given container or image.
 By default, this will render all results in a JSON array.
+If the container and image have the same name, this will return container JSON for unspecified type.
 If a format is specified, the given template will be executed for each result.

 # OPTIONS
 **--help**